kvruntime/kvruntime/Readme.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on learning dotnet platform
+- 🔭 I’m currently learning dotnet platform programming
-- 🌱 I’m currently improving level in python
+- 🌱 I’m currently learning python
 - 📫 How to reach me: kveadev@proton.me
-- 😄 Pronouns: him/he
+- 😄 Pronouns: him/he/his

 <!--